 - 1 cup basil leaves

-- 1 to 4 tbsp water see note
+- 1 to 4 tablespoon water see note

 - Salt and pepper to taste if desired

-- Put 1/4 of the avocado, 1 cup basil, 1 garlic clove, 1 tsp lemon juice, and 1 tbsp nutritional yeast in a food processor or blender and blend.
+- Put ¼ of the avocado, 1 cup basil, 1 garlic clove, 1 teaspoon lemon juice, and 1 tablespoon nutritional yeast in a food processor or blender and blend.
 Add the water 1 tablespoon at a time until you get the desired consistency.
 Add salt and pepper to taste.